 Sunflowers (Helianthus spp.) are not only beautiful plants to add to a garden or yard area but they also attract much-needed pollinators that can keep your local ecosystem balanced and healthy.
-These plants are fast-growing, and some varieties can grow over 16 feet high, but sometimes, like any plant, they may begin to wilt.
+These plants are fast-growing, and some types can grow over 16 feet high, but sometimes, like any plant, they may begin to wilt.
 Wilting in sunflowers can be attributed to a number of factors, including pests, fungus and maturation.
 In order to prevent wilting, you'll first need to identify the cause in order to implement the proper treatment.

 Video of the Day

 Sunflowers can wilt for a number of reasons, many of which cause the supportive root or stem structure to become compromised.
 One common reason for wilting in these generally hardy plants is pests, like carrot beetles, which feed at the root of the plant, and stem weevils, which chew away at leaves and stems.
 Additionally, certain types of fungus, like verticillium, may attack sunflower roots, which can cause wilting and often prevents plants from producing seeds.

 It is important to discern the difference between a wilting sunflower and a sunflower that has gone to seed.
 The latter is a natural part of a plant's life, and when sunflowers mature into the seeding stage, the tops of their flower heads can become so heavy that they will bend downward and "nod" as they struggle to support themselves.
 If your sunflower is drooping for this reason, the only thing to do is to harvest the seeds or leave them for birds and other yard visitors to enjoy.